jeffbsun/RNN/README.md

 Mixed martial arts (MMA) was selected as the sport for RNN to predict, as each fight can be modeled as a two-player game, resulting in a win or loss.
 The sport was chosen for its simple format and the following meaningful challenges:

 * *Tree of events*: The strength of each fighter is determined by each one of their previous fights, and the strength of each previous opponent.
 This has the effect of requiring the model to understand the full tree-shaped network of event history.
-* *One-on-one matchups*: The strength of each fighter is not a singular metric, but it also can represented as strengths or weakness against certain other fighter types (like rock-paper-scissors).
+* *One-on-one matchups*: The strength of each fighter is not a singular metric, but it also can represented as strengths or weakness against certain other fighter types.
 This contrasts with sports like horse racing, swimming, or track & field.
 * *Modest training data*: The entire set of recorded professional mixed martial arts fights numbers 294,000, with most missing auxiliary information.
 * *High variance*: For meaningful predictions, there needs to be a metric on the reliability, staleness, or variability of a metric, not just the metric itself.
 This also requires the model to generalize well.